 Appen Butler Hill has part-time jobs that are perfect for you to work from home at night or in the evening.
-They range from social media, transcription, translation, search engine evaluation and crowdsourcing projects.
+The jobs include social media, transcription, translation, search engine evaluation, and crowdsourcing projects.

-They expect you to be available for a minimum of 5 hours per week Monday through Friday.
-You may have to complete certain assessment tests before getting hired and they may run for weeks.
+They expect you to be available for a minimum of 5 hours per week M-F. You may have to complete certain assessment tests before getting hired and that may run for weeks.
 So, some commitment is required when hired.

-I will admit that some of their tasks don’t pay much but if you are experienced and have been working with the company for a while, you can make as high as $25 per hour.
-They have a $50 payout threshold that you must meet before your funds are released.
+I will admit that some of its tasks don’t pay much but if you are experienced and have been working with the company for a while, you can make as high as $25 per hour.
+It has a $50 payout threshold that you must meet before your funds are released.

 This is a tutoring company looking for tutors to teach students online.
-As a tutor, you will get paid $10 per session which normally lasts for one hour, that translates to earning $10 for every hour you spend teaching.
+As a tutor, you will get paid $10 per session which normally lasts for one hour.

 They pay twice a month through direct deposit to your bank account or via check.
 I will also add that this is a flexible work from home job that you can do in the evenings or at night.

-They have a $10 payout threshold that you must meet before requesting for funds.
+It has a $10 payout threshold that you must meet before requesting funds.
 Once you reach that limit your money will be transferred to your PayPal account on a weekly basis.

-I love their workflow and payment systems because it allows you to see how much you make per night and also can show you the top earners that day.
+I love the workflow and payment systems because it allows you to see how much you make per night and can also show you the top earners that day.

 15. Lionbridge (Smart Crowd)

 This is a flexible work at home opportunity that allows you to work whenever you want and however much you want.
-They pay on per task basis and payments go out on a monthly basis.
+It pays on per task basis and payments go out on a monthly basis.
 You must complete a placement evaluation test before getting started.

 16. Amazon Mechanical Turk (MTurk)

 I have to admit that the amount given is not much but it’s a great starting point for those who are just starting out online.
-Tasks range from transcription, translation, writing etc. One thing worth keeping in mind is that a requester (who is the owner of the work) may approve or reject your work.
-If he or she rejects your work, you won’t be paid.
-But, if he approves it funds are credited to your Amazon Mechanical Turk account, then you can redeem it using the Amazon Gift Card.
+Tasks include transcription, translation, writing, etc. One thing worth keeping in mind is that a requester (who is the owner of the work) may approve or reject your work.
+If he/she rejects your work, you won’t be paid.
+But, if approved, funds are credited to your Amazon Mechanical Turk account.
+You can then withdraw the funds using Paypal.

 Join ClickWorker and get paid for every single task that you complete.
 The tasks can be as simple as filling a form or posting on social media.
 Once you get enough funds in your ClickWorker account you can withdraw via PayPal or direct deposit to your bank account.

-If you are pressed on cash and are looking for a way to bring in new sources of income, I would encourage you to do as many tasks as possible then choose PayPal as your mode of payment.
+If you are pressed on cash and looking for a way to bring in new sources of income, I would encourage you to do as many tasks as possible, then choose PayPal as your mode of payment.

-If you have amazing interpretation skills I would encourage you to join LanguageLine Solutions.
-Work completed will be paid on per hour basis, but you have the option of requesting your payments on a weekly, bi-weekly or monthly basis.
+If you have amazing interpretation skills, I would encourage you to join LanguageLine Solutions.
+Work completed will be paid on a per hour basis, but you have the option of requesting your payments on a weekly, bi-weekly, or monthly basis.
 They use direct deposit for US residents and check for those outside the US.

-One disadvantage I see with this company is they assign work according to location and the experience that you have.
+One disadvantage I see with this company is that it assigns work according to location and the experience that you have.
 For example, someone living in the US will get more work compared to a non-US resident.

-Scribending has great work from home opportunities for proofreaders and editors, but you must have proofreading, writing or editing experience to qualify.
-Also, they expect English to be your first language.
+Scribending has great work from home opportunities for proofreaders and editors, but you must have proofreading, writing, or editing experience to qualify.
+Also, it expects English to be your first language.

-Their application process involves filling out a form then submitting your resume.
-If they like what they see, they will respond and ask you to take a test so as to prove your skills and experience.
+Its application process involves filling out a form, then submitting your resume.
+If it likes what it sees, it will respond and ask you to take a test so as to prove your skills and experience.

-Most applications take as much time as six months.
-So, don’t give up or lose hope if you don’t hear back from them within a couple of weeks.
+Most applications take as long as six months.
+So, don’t give up or lose hope if you don’t hear back within a couple of weeks.

-TextBroker is a work at home company that pays writers to deliver high-quality, detailed articles.
+TextBroker is a work at home company that pays writers to deliver high-quality and detailed articles.
 This is a reputable writing company that has been in operation since 2008.

-They pay per word and the amount payable per word is dependent on your skill level.
+It pays per word and the amount payable is dependent on your skill level.
 The higher the skill level, the higher the pay.

-Also check out this post on get paid to write: 70 freelance writing jobs for beginners.
+Also check out this post on getting paid to write: 70 freelance writing jobs for beginners.

 While you’re at it check out these Udemy blogging courses for go-getters just like you!

-Just like most companies do, they have a two part evaluation test that you must complete before work can be assigned to you.
-They pay $13 per hour and payments go out once a month via check or direct deposit.
+Just like most companies, it has a two-part evaluation test that you must complete before work can be assigned to you.
+It pays $13 per hour and payments go out once a month via check or direct deposit.

-Usertesting is a good part time evening job that you can do any day of the week.
-The work involves visiting certain websites or apps, completing given tasks then sharing your experiences with the world.
-They pay $10 per task and most tasks run for 20 minutes.
+Usertesting is a good part-time evening job that you can do any day of the week.
+The work involves visiting certain websites or apps, completing given tasks, and then sharing your experiences with the world.
+It pays $10 per task and most tasks run for 20 minutes.

-Userlytics is a usability testing website that pays you to test and give feedback on apps, websites, concepts etc. They also pay $10 per tasks and they run for 10 to 20 minutes.
-They require you to have a microphone, a webcam, Windows 7 or newer and a recent version of Java.
-You can work any time of day or night, making them some of the best work from home night jobs.
+Userlytics is a usability testing website that pays you to test and give feedback on apps, websites, concepts, etc. It also pays $10 per task and the tasks run for 10-20 minutes.
+It requires you to have a microphone, webcam, Windows 7 or newer, and a recent version of Java.
+You can work any time of day or night.

 24. Time ETC

-Some of their requirements include: have a home office set up in a quiet environment, commit to a 1-year contract, work a minimum of 5 hours per week and have good organizational skills.
+Some of its requirements include: having a home office set up in a quiet environment, committing to a 1-year contract, working a minimum of 5 hours per week, and having good organizational skills.